difficulttopickaname/i_guess_this_is_it/Intro_to_Java_Programming_10th/Notes/chapter_2_note.md

 		Scanner input = new Scanner(System.in); //defining "input" for further use

 		System.out.println("Type in the radius:"); //prompt
-		double radius=input.nextDouble(); //reading a double type value as the input
+		double radius = input.nextDouble(); //reading a double type value as the input

 		double area = radius*radius*3.14159;